11 seasons available

 Scrap metal is made into a gourmet cooking machine; The exotic aromas of India are created by hand; how sailor's got their Dutch Courage.

-A farm in the Netherlands is run almost completey by robots; one of the biggest toughest log stackers is put to work in Sweden; and grand pianos are navigated through the streets of New York.
+A farm in the Netherlands is run almost completely by robots; one of the biggest toughest log stackers is put to work in Sweden; and grand pianos are navigated through the streets of New York.

 Indian construction crews go green, using bamboo for most of their scaffolding needs; the secret to multicolored fireworks is finally unlocked.